← Back to ResourcesPet Insurance Guide

 The “I'll Just Save the Money” Trap

-The harder-to-quantify benefit: insurance removes the “can we afford to treat” calculation at the diagnosis.
-For a breed with 50% cancer odds, that emotional protection alone is worth the premium for most owners.
+The harder-to-quantify benefit: insurance removes the affordability calculation at diagnosis.
+For a breed with this much cancer exposure, that emotional protection alone is worth the premium for most owners.
+For specific cost figures in Calgary, ask your veterinary clinic for a written estimate at the start of any treatment plan.

 The Correct Enrollment Timeline